javiergs/App-ProduceConsume/README.md

 ### `PanelTable`

-Displays a table of all workers with: - ID\
+Displays a table of all workers with:
+- ID
-- Type (Producer or Consumer)\
+- Type (Producer or Consumer)
-- Current state\
+- Current state
 - Color-coded rows based on their state

 ### `PanelGrid`